damariszurell/4D-niche-overlap/README.md

 This repo contains the codes extending the niche overla analyses in the ecospat package to 3D and 4D niches.

 Reference: Zurell D, Gallien L, Graham CH, Zimmermann NE (2018) Do long-distance migratory birds track their niche through seasons?
-Journal of Biogeography 45: 1459-1468.doi: 10.1111/jbi.13351
+Journal of Biogeography 45: 1459-1468. doi: 10.1111/jbi.13351

 ---